Gabe-Ichwan/digital-garden-jekyll-template/_notes/Asymmetric Encryption.md

 tags:
   - published
 ---
-Asymmetric Encryption, also known as public-key cryptography, is method used for encrypted exchange.
+Asymmetric Encryption, also known as public-key cryptography, is a method used for encrypted exchange.
 Each partner in the exchange has a private key and a public key that are mathematically linked via methods such as [[RSA Encryption]], but cannot be derived from one another.
 A message encrypted with the public key can only be decrypted by the corresponding private key.

 When partner A wants to send a message to partner B, partner B first shares their public key with A. A then uses this public key to encrypt a sensitive message, then sends it to B to be decrypted using their corresponding private key. [(1)](https://www.youtube.com/watch?v=AQDCe585Lnc)